Action quantum speed limits: Geometric Quantum Speed Limits

 where $\mathcal{I}(\rho,A)\!=\!-(1/2)\tr{[\!\sqrt{\rho},A]^2}$ is the WY skew information of the self-adjoint matrix $A$.
 Finally, we will consider the metric based on the trace distance (TD)~\cite{Cai2017} which stems from a direct application of the triangle inequality~\cite{Deffner2017}.
 The distance is given by the trace norm

 The geodesic paths are also known for all of these three metrics, for example, the TD geodesic path is simply a ``straight line" between the initial and final states

 where $p(t)$ is any function satisfying $p(0) \!=\!
 0$ and $p(\tau) \!=\!
 1$ that is monotonically increasing on that interval.
-The paths for the WY and QFI metrics were derived by Uhlmann~\cite{Uhlmann1995} and Gibilisco~\cite{Gibilisco2003}, respectively, and are explicitly provided in the Appendix.
-Exemplary paths for a qubit are shown in Fig.~\ref{fig:Paths}.
+The paths for the QFI and WY metrics were derived by Uhlmann~\cite{Uhlmann1995} and Gibilisco~\cite{Gibilisco2003}, respectively, and are explicitly provided in the Appendix A. Exemplary paths for a qubit are shown in Fig.~\ref{fig:Paths}(b).

 Fig~\ref{fig:Paths}(a) shows the result of the evaluation of the three QSL bounds as a function of the parameter $\theta$ which determines the initial state that, without any loss of generality, is taken to be pure $\rho_0(\theta)\!=\!\ket{\Psi_0(\theta)}\bra{\Psi_0(\theta)}$, with $\ket{\Psi_0(\theta)}\!=\!\cos(\theta)\ket{0} + \sin(\theta)\ket{1}$.
 While for any given fixed path (i.e. in this case, fixed $\theta$), one QSL is clearly tighter than the other, thus confirming Eq.~\eqref{minGeomQSL}, it is evident that none of them provides the tightest QSL for every parameter $\theta\in [0,\pi]$.
 The tightest bound for any given initial state is the one corresponding to the metric whose geodesic happens to be closest to the GADC dynamics for that particular choice of $\theta$.
 We finally notice that for $\theta\!=\!
 0, \pi$ all the bounds saturate because the GADC becomes equivalent to the depolarising channel, which traces a geodesic path for all of the considered metrics.